-What your Luxury Hotel Guest Expects: Both High-touch and Digital Service
+Luxury Hotel Guest Trends: Delivering High-Touch Digital Service

 Luxury travel is booming: high-price trips are the strongest-growing market.
 An incredible 46 million international luxury trips were taken in 2014 (worth $148.62 billion); by 2021 luxury trips are anticipated to reach a value of $195.27 billion.

 But who is the high-end luxury hotel guest and what are their expectations?
 Luxury or high-end travelers are primarily defined by household income and net worth i.e. a minimum annual household income of $250,000 and a minimum net worth of $2,000,000.
 They are people who typically fly first class and stay in 4 and 5-Star hotels; they comprise of baby boomers (44%) and emerging Millennial’s (>10%); they have a particular lifestyle and corresponding attitudes with respect to the quality of travel services and experiences they are seeking.

 We all have a particular vision of the high-end traveler whether it’s a lavish watch exposed by a plush, well-tailored sleeve; their pet arriving curb side in a leather dog carrier or the car that costs roughly the price of a small mortgage.
 But is this view really fair?
 It is true that their desire and expectations for personalized service and the human touch are higher than ever.
 In responses to the American Express survey, conducted by the Futures Company, 93% of consumers said human touch is irreplaceable.
 But another truth is that these travelers are also quite tech-savvy.
 There is a great probability that they will have the newest and latest devices on the market.